Farmers don’t really grow anything – the plants do that.

 The job of the farmer is to create an environment for vegetables to grow and flourish, to harvest the energy from the sun, carbon from the air, and minerals from the soil, and turn it into food for us to eat and plant ‘waste’ to feed the soil.
 All food is grown with energy from the sun.
 One of the problems with agriculture today is that we rely on the energy harvested from the sun millions of years ago instead of just the energy as it comes to us today.
 We burn plants that died millions of years ago to run our tractors, convert them to fertilizers that don’t last, and erode soil formed over millennia.

-the Black Carrot Market Garden (Dundas and area locations) and our One Acre Garden (family allotment near the Canadian Shield) focuses on harvesting the sun’s energy as it comes to us today.
+The way we grow focuses on harvesting the sun’s energy as it comes to us today.
 Here are some practices we use:

 Low and no-till